totient-bio/deldenoiser/README.md

 ## Summary

 Sequencing read counts from a DEL screen are used as input.
 The main output is the list of *fitness coefficients* for the compounds.
-Fore ach compound, they are proportional to its surviving fraction during binding assay.
+For each compound, this is proportional to the surviving fraction during binding assay.
 The following analysis steps are carried out by deldenoiser command line tool:

-1. Estimate **tag imbalance** from pre-selection read counts.
+1. Estimate **tag imbalance factors** from pre-selection read counts.
 (Only if such data is available.)

 2. Estimate **fitness of truncated compounds** using post-selection read counts, yields and tag imbalances factors.

 3. Estimate **fitness of full-cycle compounds** using fitness of truncates.

-4. Computate **breakdown of read counts** by truncation pattern.
+4. Estimate **clean read counts**, i.e. the reads originating fro the full cycle products.

-It is assumed that yields of synthesis reactions are known, and the true fitness vector is sparse i.e. only a small minority of the DEL compounds have significant binding strength.
+It is assumed that yields of synthesis reactions are known, and the true fitness vector is sparse, i.e. only a small minority of the DEL compounds have significant binding strength.

-Note: We use a micro-fluidics-inspired terminology and refer to the different reactions that are run in parallel in each synthesis cycle as "lanes".
+Note: We use a microfluidics-inspired terminology and refer to the different reactions that are run in parallel in each synthesis cycle as "lanes".

 <a name="installation"></a>
 ## Installation